microsoft/msticpy/docs/source/data_analysis/AnomalousSequence.rst

 -  **Commands with Parameters and their Values**

-   -  All of the above ("commands with parameters" case) except for one difference.
-   -  This time, we include the values in the modelling.
+   -  All of the above ("commands with parameters" case) except that the parameter values are also included in the modelling.
    -  Some rough heuristics are used to determine which parameters have values which are categorical (e.g. "true" and "false" or "high", "medium" and "low") vs values which are arbitrary strings (such as